SAP-samples/partner-reference-application/Tutorials/35a-ByD-Integration.md

     projectURL              = Project URL
     projectSystem           = Project System Type
     ```
-     > In the reference example, the [*/db/i18n/i18n_de.properties*](../../../tree/main-multi-tenant/db/i18n/i18n_de.properties) file with the German texts are available, too.
+     > In the reference example, the [*/db/i18n/i18n_de.properties*](../../../tree/main-multi-tenant/db/i18n/i18n_de.properties) file with the German texts is available, too.
 You can take them over accordingly.

 ### Enhance the Service Model With the Remote Service

-1. To extend the SAP Cloud Application Programming Model service model with remote entities, open the file [*/srv/poetrySlamManagerService.cds*](../../../tree/main-multi-tenant/srv/poetrySlamManagerService.cds) with the service models.
+1. To extend the SAP Cloud Application Programming Model service model by remote entities, open the file [*/srv/poetryslam/poetrySlamService.cds*](../../../tree/main-multi-tenant/srv/poetryslam/poetrySlamService.cds) with the service models.

 2. Expose SAP Business ByDesign project data throughout the SAP Cloud Application Programming Model service model for principal propagation:
     ```javascript
     // -------------------------------------------------------------------------------
-    // Extend service PoetrySlamManager by SAP Business ByDesign projects (principal propagation)
+    // Extend service PoetrySlamService by SAP Business ByDesign projects (principal propagation)

-    using { byd_khproject as RemoteByDProject } from './external/byd_khproject';
+    using { byd_khproject as RemoteByDProject } from '../external/byd_khproject';

-    extend service PoetrySlamManager with {
+    extend service PoetrySlamService with {
         entity ByDProjects as projection on RemoteByDProject.ProjectCollection {
             key ObjectID as ID,
             ProjectID as projectID,